These TBI occupational therapy activities will help improve your independence after brain injury.

 Not all TBI occupational therapy activities have to feel like work.

-Board games like checkers and chess let you practice your fine motor skills, while also engaging cognitive skills like planning and problem solving.
+Board games like checkers, chess, and card games let you practice your fine motor skills, while also engaging cognitive skills like planning, decision making, scanning, and problem-solving.

 5. Finger Curl